gavinyork/zephyr3d/doc/markdown/scene.octreenodechunk.getoctree.md

 ## OctreeNodeChunk.getOctree() method

-Gets the octree that the chunk belongs to
+The octree that owns this chunk.

 **Signature:**